 What Is The IQ Of A Goldfish?

 Goldfish, according to research, have an IQ between 30 and 40 points.
-We would not consider that to be a sign of intelligence in humans, but in animals, it is far ahead of what is considered to be an acceptable level of intelligence.
+We wouldn’t say that’s a sign of intelligence in a person, but in an animal, it’s a lot smarter than what we consider to be normal.

 In certain circumstances, they have even exhibited greater intellect than some of the more intelligent warm-blooded creatures.